AverageUser125/MYFS/README.md

 - [ ] Make functions return errno instead of setting it
 - [ ] Out of storage panic
 - [ ] Checksums, everywhere
-- [ ] Maybe set the access time of read
+- [ ] Maybe set the access time on read
-- [ ] The editor putting new line at the end of the file
 - [ ] Store small files directly in the i_block of the inode (less than 60 bytes), idk if only in 256 bits inode or only in EXT3

 # Sources